godotengine/godot-docs/tutorials/3d/introduction_to_3d.rst

 .. image:: img/tuto_3d10.png

-Cameras are associated and only display to a parent or grand-parent viewport.
+Cameras are associated with and only display to a parent or grandparent viewport.
 Since the root of the scene tree is a viewport, cameras will display on it by default, but if sub-viewports (either as render target or picture-in-picture) are desired, they need their own children cameras